audaciaconsulting/Audacia.Seed/README.md

 ```
 In this scenario, a `DataSeedingException` will be thrown.
 This will also happen if you provide 3 values, but only 2 entities are being seeded.

+> [!NOTE]
-Note that you can still provide a single value for a property, and seed multiple entities.
+> You can still provide a single value for a property, and seed multiple entities.
 In this scenario, all entities will have the same value for the property.

 ### Children share parents by default.